TDG-Platform/docs/AComp.md

 ### Advanced Options

+#### Run AComp end to end with an ENVI Task

+The example presented here demonstrates running ACOmp with ENVI ISODATA Classification.
+(I AM WORKING ON THIS TODAY)

 #### Running AComp on VNIR+SWIR Imagery from WorldView-3

 These tasks can be combined, but it works best to stage the data first in a separate task to make sure the imagery has been completely copied before starting the AComp task.